placetobeer/documentation/test-plan/TestPlan.md

 ### 1.1 Purpose

-The purpose of the Iteration Test Plan is to gather all the information necessary to plan and control the test effort for a given iteration.
-It describes the approach to testing the software.
+[comment]: <> (The purpose of the Iteration Test Plan is to gather all the information necessary to plan and control the test effort for a given iteration.
+It describes the approach to testing the software.)

-This Test Plan for PlaceToBeer supports the following objectives:
+[comment]: <> (This Test Plan for PlaceToBeer supports the following objectives:)

-- Identifies the items that should be targeted by the tests.
+[comment]: <> (- Identifies the items that should be targeted by the tests.)

-- Identifies the motivation for and ideas behind the test areas to be covered.
+[comment]: <> (- Identifies the motivation for and ideas behind the test areas to be covered.)

-- Outlines the testing approach that will be used.
+[comment]: <> (- Outlines the testing approach that will be used.)

-- Identifies the required resources and provides an estimate of the test efforts.
+[comment]: <> (- Identifies the required resources and provides an estimate of the test efforts.)
+-tbd
 ### 1.2 Scope

-This test plan will cover tests assuring the functionality of the application's front end, back end and the communication between the two.
+[comment]: <> (This test plan will cover tests assuring the functionality of the application's front end, back end and the communication between the two.)

-This document shows the following types of testing:
+[comment]: <> (This document shows the following types of testing:)

 -tbd

 ### 1.3 Intended Audience

-This test plan is written primarily for internal documentation reasons.
-It is meant to provide orientation to the developers to work from and as a documentation to measure the fullfillment of quality requirements against.
+[comment]: <> (This test plan is written primarily for internal documentation reasons.
+It is meant to provide orientation to the developers to work from and as a documentation to measure the fullfillment of quality requirements against.)

 ### 1.4 Document Terminology and Acronyms